xriver007/gigers_lstm/README.md

 Fed in to the model: <br />
 flashback <br />
 Predicted 6 further words: <br />
-flashback watch randy travis duet with the
+flashback watch randy travis duet with the <br />
 Fed in to the model: <br />
 flashback foo fighters <br />
 Predicted 4 further words: <br />